stefandr99/MEqTest/README.md

 To do:
 * Use SVG instead of images https://www.drawsvg.org/drawsvg.html
-* Make a login page
+* Add register button in login page
 * Add users to db
 * Add more theory pages

 Done:
+* Make a login page
 * Display comments from db

 How to use any of this: